Dioben/RI2021/assignment2/readme.md

 Additionally file line parsing is no longer done several times, which has led to a performance increase eclipsed by the downgrade caused by performing score calculations.

 ### loader.py
-On startup, loads the master index file into a map, with terms as keys.\
+On startup, loads the master index file into a map, with terms as keys, as well as the length and real ID of each document from the metadata file.\
 Terms can then be searched in a command line interface, opening the "mergedindex" files as needed.\
-Use of multiple space-separated terms is supported and will lead to intersection of individual queries.
+Use of multiple space-separated terms is supported.
+Each term's document set will be joined and the final score values will be decided based on all keywords.

 This program supports the following parameters:
 + **--masterfile**: Master file location, default is "masterindex.ssv"
 + **--prefix**: Prefix to merged index file names, default is "mergedindex"
 + **--stemmer/no-stemmer**: Toggles Stemming, default is using nltk PorterStemmer
 + **--timer-only**: Loads index and exits without going into interactive search mode

-### datagen.sh
-For each file with the extension `.tsv.gz` in the same folder, it runs `indexer.py` with stop size of 25, `merger.py`, and `loader.py` in timer only mode and measures the time taken, the temporary files created, how many terms the index has, and how much storage the index takes.

-### datatable.csv
-The output of `datagen.sh` was obtained on a laptop running Kubuntu with an AMD Ryzen 7 5800H and 16GB of RAM.
++ **--metadata**: File to read stage 1 metadata from, default is stage1metadata.ssv
++ **--BM25/vector**: Toggle between BM25 and lnc.ltc scoring, default is BM25

+### Features added for 2nd assigment:
++ Now loads IDF data from metadata.
++ Allows for searching using BM25 or vector scoring.